Robustly Constrained Dynamic Games for Uncertain Nonlinear Dynamics: Algorithm

-\looseness-1It is well-established that, if each best-response update is performed with the maximum step size (corresponding to $\alpha = 1$ in Alg. \ref{Alg: IBR}) and with zero error, the IBR algorithm converges to a Nash equilibrium of a dynamic potential game \cite{Zanardi2021LexicographicGames}.
+It is known that, if each best-response update is performed with maximum step sizes (i.e., $\alpha = 1$ in Alg. \ref{Alg: IBR}) and with zero error, the IBR algorithm converges to a Nash equilibrium of a dynamic potential game \cite{Zanardi2021LexicographicGames}.
 However, in our robust games formulation, each computation of the best response map \eqref{Eqn: Best Response Map (BR), Def} encodes a high-dimensional optimization problem that is difficult to solve directly and efficiently.
 Instead, to efficiently approximate the outcome of Alg. \ref{Alg: IBR}, Line \ref{Algline: Compute Best Response}, we employ the Fast SLS algorithm introduced in \cite{Leeman2024FastSLS}.
 Crucially, the Fast SLS algorithm exploits the structure stage-wise composition of the overall cost $J^i$ for each agent $i \in [N]$, given by \eqref{Eqn: Overall Cost J i, as sum of Stage-wise costs L ti}, to separately solve for the Agent $i$'s nominal trajectory $(\boldz^i, \boldv^i)$, controller $\K^i$ (through the system response $\boldPhi^i$), and error upper bound $\boldrho^i$.
 The Fast SLS algorithm alternates between updating $K^i$ via a Riccati recursion, optimizing the nominal trajectory $(z^i, v^i)$ as per \eqref{Eqn: Nominal, Dynamics, Agent i}, and performing an additional update of the error upper bound $\boldrho^i$.
 For details on the original formulation of the fast SLS algorithm, see \cite[Sec.
 3]{Leeman2024FastSLS}.
-For details on the original fast SLS algorithm, see \cite[Sec.
-3]{Leeman2024FastSLS}.
-Whereas the original fast SLS algorithm \cite[Sec.
+Whereas fast SLS \cite[Sec.
 3]{Leeman2024FastSLS} solved QPs to recover solutions to LQR-style problems, our algorithm solves NLPs to recover solutions to more general control problems.

 \begin{remark} \looseness-1To motivate our use of the IBR algorithm, we note that, when applied to $N$-agent, $T$-horizon dynamic games in which the average agent state and control dimensions are $\bar n$ and $\bar m$, respectively, our Fast SLS and IBR-based approach yields a per-iteration complexity $\mathcal{O}(T^2 N (\bar n + \bar m)^3)$.
 (Here, \say{per-iteration complexity} is associated with the time needed to execute Alg. \ref{Alg: IBR}, Lines \ref{Algline: Compute Best Response}-\ref{Algline: Update Phi, rho via Fast SLS}).
 In contrast, a centralized implementation of the form \cite[Alg.
 1]{Kavuncu2021PotentialiLQR} would yield a per-iteration complexity of $\mathcal{O}(T^2 N^3 (\bar n + \bar m)^3)$ to update each agent's trajectory and control designs, even when accelerated via Fast SLS. \end{remark}